24-cell: Chiral symmetry operations

 These rotation classes are all subclasses of $[32]R_{q7,q8}$ which has [32] distinct rotational displacements rather than [16] because there are two chiral ways to perform any class of rotations, designated its left rotations and its right rotations.
 The [16] left displacements of this class are not congruent with the [16] right displacements, but enantiomorphous like a pair of shoes.
-(Note: A right rotation is performed by rotating the left and right planes in the "same" direction, and a left rotation is performed by rotating left and right planes in "opposite" directions, according to the right hand rule by which we conventionally say which way is "up" on each of the 4 coordinate axes.
-Left and right rotations are chiral enantiomorphous shapes (like a pair of shoes), not opposite rotational directions.
-Both left and right rotations can be performed in either the positive or negative rotational direction (from left planes to right planes, or right planes to left planes), but that is an additional distinction.)
 Each left (or right) isoclinic rotation takes [16] left planes to [16] right planes, but the left and right planes correspond differently in the left and right rotations.
 The left and right rotational displacements of the same left plane take it to different right planes.

 Each rotation class (table row) describes a distinct left (and right) isoclinic rotation.
 The left (or right) rotations carry the left planes to the right planes simultaneously, through a characteristic rotation angle.
 For example, the $[32]R_{q7,q8}$ rotation moves all [16] hexagonal planes at once by 2𝝅/3 = 120° each.
 Repeated 6 times, this left (or right) isoclinic rotation moves each plane 720° and back to itself in the same orientation, passing through all 4 planes of the $q7$ left set and all 4 planes of the $q8$ right set once each.
-(Note: The $\pm q7$ and $\pm q8$ sets of planes are not disjoint; the union of any two of these four sets is a set of 6 planes.
-The left (versus right) isoclinic rotation of each of these rotation classes (table rows) visits a distinct left (versus right) circular sequence of the same set of 6 Clifford parallel planes.)
 The picture in the isocline column represents this union of the left and right plane sets.
 In the $[32]R_{q7,q8}$ example it can be seen as a set of 4 Clifford parallel skew hexagrams, each having one edge in each great hexagon plane, and skewing to the left (or right) at each vertex throughout the left (or right) isoclinic rotation.